AAT Kings - Tassie’s Parks and Nature Itinerary

 City Sights and Salamanca Market

-This morning you’ll see what makes Hobart tick, from the leafy Botanical Gardens, to historic Battery Point and Cascade Brewery.
-It all fits neatly together when you get some perspective from the lofty Mt.
-Nelson Lookout, gazing over the River Derwent, and the state's capital.
+Your morning excursions delve deep into many of the things that make Hobart great: from the Mt.
+Nelson Lookout, offering dizzying views over the city and Derwent River; to historic Battery Point and the Cascade Brewery.
+End the tour at the leafy Botanical Gardens spotlighting endemic plants, a MAKE TRAVEL MATTER® Experience.
 Three hundred – that’s the number of stalls you’ll navigate this afternoon at Hobart’s mighty Salamanca Market.
-Get your heart started sampling gin and whisky, or order a coffee while perusing made-in-Tasmania arts and crafts.
-The precinct, amid historic sandstone buildings, is almost as pretty as the produce.
+Get your heart started sampling gin and whisky or order a coffee while perusing made-in-Tasmania arts and crafts.
+The Salamanca precinct, amid historic sandstone buildings, is almost as pretty as the produce.

 Included Meals: Breakfast